neocrym/ori/docsource/index.rst

 The tools that Ori provides are divided into several modules.

-`ori.asyncio </ori.asyncio/>`_ -- Tools to integrate Python asyncio code into a synchronous codebase, and vice-versa.
+:mod:`ori.asyncio` -- Tools to integrate Python asyncio code into a synchronous codebase, and vice-versa.

-`ori.concurrency </ori.concurrency/>`_ -- Tools to run Python functions in the background using multithreading or multiprocessing.
+:mod:`ori.concurrency` -- Tools to run Python functions in the background using multithreading or multiprocessing.

-`ori.poolchain </ori.poolchain/>`_ -- A way to chain function calls for parallel processing over any list or other iterable.
+:mod:`ori.poolchain` -- A way to chain function calls for parallel processing over any list or other iterable.

-`ori.subprocess </ori.subprocess>`_ -- Tools for running external commands as subprocesses and efficiently collecting the standard output and standard error.
+:mod:`ori.subprocess` -- Tools for running external commands as subprocesses and efficiently collecting the standard output and standard error.

 Frequently Asked Questions (FAQs)